eglio/ENAC_XML_from_XLS/README.md

-# ENAC_XML_from_XLS
+# ENAC XML from XLS
-generates ENAC compliant XML files from Comune di Lagonegro xls datasets
+Generates XML files compliant to the ENAC defined schema (http://www.anticorruzione.it/portal/public/classic/) The program only works with the XLS files provided by Comune di Lagonegro, that have a specific structure